 A key executive consideration was extendibility, eliminating “dead-end investment” and fixing operational costs.
 “No budget surprises” was the prime executive directive.
 I.T. standards and procurement practices required a minimum of three (3) vendor “proof-of-concept” and accompanying fixed cost quotations.
 Mr. Paxman was unaware of Amer Networks, but was immediately intrigued by the distributed “Spine and Leaf” architecture Amer submitted.
 Amer implemented a 60-day on-site verification system.
 During this process, Amer demonstrated three critical enhancements that exceeded BYU base requirements:

 - Core network capacity at 40 Gbps, extensible to 160 Gbps with only simple component addition, (requiring no system decommissioning, re-configuration or re-deployment);

 - Spine & Leaf architecture enables critical performance increases:

-- iii.
-Shorter paths between destination (lower latency), enabling near wire speed data transfer between nodes.
+- Shorter paths between destination (lower latency), enabling near wire speed data transfer between nodes.

 Spine & Leaf opens lowest-cost, least-overhead network expansion pathway for 6-8 year network planning process.